Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

                         installation is broken in a way that stops it from working correctly, which is worth acting on but rarely worth waking somebody up for.
-Default: warn --group {configuration,database,dependencies,disk,distributedpoller,mail,php,poller,programs,python,rrd,rrdcheck,scheduler,system,updates,user,webserver}
+Default: warn --group {configuration,database,dependencies,disk,distributedpoller,mail,php,poller,programs,python,rrd,rrdcheck,scheduler,system,updates,user}
                         Validation group to check.
 Can be specified multiple times.
-The groups distributedpoller, mail, rrdcheck,
+The groups distributedpoller, mail, rrdcheck
-                        webserver are left out of a default run and each costs an additional run of the validation when it is asked for. "distributedpoller" is the exception: where
+                        are left out of a default run and each costs an additional run of the validation when it is asked for.
+                        "distributedpoller" is the exception: where
                         distributed polling is enabled, a default run already covers it.
 Two of them have side effects: "mail" sends a real test message to the configured alerting address